kogito-ops/puppet-influxdb/README.md

 ### Beginning with InfluxDB

 The module comes along with several configuration files, which you can find in `templates`.
-Change configuration settings in according Hiera level.
+Change configuration settings using according hashes or hiera.

 - `influxdb.conf.erb` and directory `influxdb.conf`
 - `service-defaults.erb`